 The last type of live event you can use to keep students engaged is a mentor session.

 These sessions aren't too dissimilar from live lectures except that they're usually led by a teaching assistant and are focused on applying the knowledge rather than learning new material.

 These are smaller, tight-knit groups of less than 20 students which often results in more discussion.

 Mentors can be anyone familiar with the curriculum but are often alumni of the program.

+A simple solution is a spreadsheets + Google Calendar.
 With this approach, you can store all the different event types, facilitators, sessions length, groups, dates/times, etc.

 You can then use Google calendar to send out invites for each event.
 This approach may require you to copy and paste emails into Google calendar for each different segment of your group.

 It also leaves you having to handle notifications (like reminder emails) and tracking student engagement (how many students didn’t show up?) separately.

 While spreadsheets can be manageable for programs just getting started, you may want to leverage a tool like Virtually as you begin to scale.